mayarom/Threads-and-Task-Management/README.md

 ## Part two

-in part two, we provided four classes and an enumeration that work together to manage and execute tasks with different priorities in a concurrent manner.
+In part two, we provided four classes and an enumeration that work together to manage and execute tasks with different priorities in a concurrent manner.

 #### Description of each Class:
 The "Task" class is used to create and manage tasks with priorities.
-It is implemented with the Callable and Comparable interfaces, has a priority field that represents the priority of the task, a Callable variable that holds the task that needs to be executed, and two static methods for creating tasks with or without a task type.
+It is implemented with the Callable and Comparable interfaces..

+--------------------continue here--------------------------------

 The class also has two static methods: